oVirt/ovirt-engine-api-metamodel/README.md

 a message, write something like _Release 1.0.5_ and then _OK_.
 The release is now ready, and it will be propagated to Maven Central later, it usually takes around 30 minutes.

+## How to contribute

+All contributions are welcome - patches, bug reports, and documentation issues.

+### Submitting patches

+Please submit patches to [GitHub:ovirt-engine-api-metamodel](https://github.com/oVirt/ovirt-engine-api-metamodel).
+If you are not familiar with the process, you can read about [collaborating with pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests) on the GitHub website.

+### Found a bug or documentation issue?

+To submit a bug or suggest an enhancement for oVirt Engine API Metamodel please use [oVirt Bugzilla for ovirt-engine product](https://bugzilla.redhat.com/enter_bug.cgi?product=ovirt-engine).

+If you don't have a Bugzilla account, you can still report [issues](https://github.com/oVirt/ovirt-engine-api-metamodel/issues).
+If you find a documentation issue on the oVirt website, please navigate to the page footer and click "Report an issue on GitHub".

+## Still need help?

+If you have any other questions or suggestions, you can join and contact us on the [oVirt Users forum / mailing list](https://lists.ovirt.org/admin/lists/users.ovirt.org/).